natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-21-day-fortynine.markdown

 date:   2019-01-21 12:37:39 -0600
 ---
 # Collecting field incubation samples
 Alicia and Kelly collected a set of soil samples from the site closest to the glacier (thank you both for the photos!).
-These were soil samples that have remained in the soil for two weeks and had been treated with pure water (H<sub>2</sub>O containing mostly 16-oxygen) or heavy water (H<sub>2</sub>O with mostly 18-O oxygen) - see [day 34](https://natasjavgestel.github.io/blog/2019/01/06/day-thirtyfour) for a brief explanation.
+These were soil samples that had remained in the soil for two weeks and had been treated with pure water (H<sub>2</sub>O containing mostly 16-oxygen) or heavy water (H<sub>2</sub>O with mostly 18-O oxygen) - see [day 34](https://natasjavgestel.github.io/blog/2019/01/06/day-thirtyfour) for a brief explanation.
 In two weeks we will collect the last set (i.e., the four-week long incubation samples).

 ![Collecting 2-week incubation samples](/assets/blog_photos/190121/Sampling_cores_for_liquidN2.jpg)

-The samples have to frozen as quickly as possible to stop any biological activity.
+Alicia froze the samples as quickly as possible to stop any biological activity.
 What better way than using liquid nitrogen?
 One has to be careful though as the temperature of liquid nitrogen is just lower than -200<sup>o</sup> C. It actually boils at -196<sup>o</sup> C. This means that the liquid portions that touch something warmer (like our soil samples, which are nearer to 0<sup>o</sup> C) will start boiling.
 Alicia is well-prepared with gloves, a forceps, an insulated container (called a dewar), and a secondary containment (the bucket) to avoid any spillage.

 ![Instant freezing of samples with liquid N2](/assets/blog_photos/190121/LiquidN2.jpg)